irene-glez/Forest_Cover_Prediction/README.md

 Thank you for your interest in this project 🙂

-We have worked on the data of the Roosevelt Forest in Colorado.
+We have worked on the data of the Roosevelt Forest, Colorado.

 Being able to anticipate what type of vegetation is going to grow in a forest is necessary to address different problems: